 HumBird also offers a “No Fluff” (NF) line for children not in diapers.
 The No Fluff trousers have a more narrow hip and smaller rise than the fluff line.
 There’s a regular No Fluff line as well as Slim Fit NF styles for lean/petite kids.

 - Cuffed longies

 - Wide Leg (WL) longies

 - Relaxed fit cuffed schmals

 Many NF trouser styles can also be ordered in capri and shorts lengths.

-The slim fit NF styles are for children who need the inseam for their age but are on the smaller/more petite side of weight for their age.
-They are skinnies (slimfit leggings), schmals (like slimfit straights), relaxed fit schmals (like longies), relaxed fit cuffed schmals (like cuffed longies).
-All the SF styles are made with an even narrower waist and hip.
-Please consult the two charts on sizing page to determine if your child should wear the regular or slim fit no fluff styles.
+The Slim Fit NF styles are for children who need the inseam for their age but are on the smaller/more petite side of weight for their age.
+All the Slim Fit styles are made with an even narrower waist and hip.
+Please consult the two charts on sizing page to determine if your child should wear the Regular or Slim Fit NF styles.

 Detailed measurements for each style can be found here.

 Which HumBird style should I get for my child who is [insert age] and [lanky/chunky/insert adjective]?